-When traveling RTW, money is the one factor that determines how long you travel for, where you visit, and how fast you can move.
-Budgeting for a trip of this magnitude is difficult, challenging, and frustrating, and if you are traveling with another person, it quickly becomes the most discussed topic before, during, and after your trip.
+When traveling RTW, money is the one factor that determines how long you travel, where you visit, and how fast you move on.
+Budgeting for a trip of this magnitude is difficult, challenging, and frustrating, and if you’re traveling with another person, quickly becomes the most discussed topic before, during, and after your trip.

-At BootsnAll, we try to help travelers make the most of their trips.
+At BootsnAll, we help travelers make the most of their trips.
 Whether it’s a week on a Caribbean island or a two-year long jaunt around the world, we like to give you all the tools necessary to put together the best trip you can.
-As the leaders of independent travel, we want you to travel longer, further, and more productively than you ever have before.
+We want you to travel longer, further, and more productively than you ever have before.

-When taking a RTW trip, trying to find ways to cut corners on your spending is a daily task.
-Finding free and cheap things to eat, places to stay, and activities to take part in is a victory for the RTW traveler.
+When taking an RTW trip, trying to find ways to cut corners on your spending is a daily challenge.
+Finding free and cheap things to eat, places to stay, and no-cost activities to take part in is a victory for the RTW traveler.
 We’re always looking out for deals and ways to spend less so we can travel more.
-That’s why we put together this list of eight ways to cut costs and extend your budget on your RTW trip.
+That’s why we put together this list of eight ways to cut costs and stretch your budget on your RTW trip.

-An important part of a RTW trip is immersing yourself into the different cultures of the countries you visit.
+An important part of an around the world trip is immersing yourself in the different cultures of the countries you visit.
 Learning the language is an important part of learning about a particular culture, and RTW travelers are encouraged to try speaking the language of the country they’re in.
-Taking language classes, along with a homestay, is a great way to accomplish that.
+Taking language classes and staying with a local family, is a great way to accomplish both things.

 Many language schools will place students with a host family during their time in the school.
-While this isn’t mandatory at many schools, it really assists in the language learning as the education extends far beyond the classroom.
-Typically host families are encouraged to only communicate in the local language, making learning the language sometimes frustrating, but full immersion certainly speeds up the process.
-Obviously the language classes are not free, but often room and board at a homestay is offered as part of the tuition.
-Travelers can really throw themselves into the culture during a homestay, save a few bucks doing it, and really get a chance to learn the language of the country they’re visiting.
+While this isn’t mandatory at many schools, it really assists in the language learning process as the education extends far beyond the classroom.
+Typically host families are encouraged to only communicate in the local language, making learning the language faster, if also sometimes frustrating.
+Obviously, language classes are not free, but often room and board at a homestay are offered as part of tuition and costs less than staying in a hotel or vacation rental.
+Besides, travelers can really throw themselves into the culture during a homestay, save a few bucks doing it, and really get a chance to learn the language of the country they’re visiting.

 For more on homestays and cultural exchange programs, check out the following article and resources:

-- Check out Friend of BootsnAll Nora Dunn’s book “How to Get Free Accommodations Around the World”
+- Check out Nora Dunn’s book “How to Get Free Accommodations Around the World”

 Home and hospitality exchanges

-If you don’t like the thought of staying with a family that doesn’t speak your language, then you still have other options for free accommodations while traveling.
+If you don’t like the thought of staying with a family that doesn’t speak your language, then you still have other options for low-cost and free accommodations on the road.
 If you’re looking to move to a new city for a while, then consider a home or hospitality exchange.

 The basic premise behind a home exchange is two people, couples, or families swap houses for a predetermined amount of time.
 It could be a week, a month, or a year.
 A hospitality exchange is similar except each person, couple, or family will come stay with each other in more of a homestay than a swap.
 Then that same person, couple, or family will return the favor at their home.

-This affords travelers the opportunity to live in a home instead of hotels or hostels while still getting to immerse oneself in the culture of that country.
-Plus it doesn’t cost anything.
-If you find a willing participant, you simply agree on the dates and go from there.
-There are plenty of companies who help travelers find home and cultural exchanges, and some do come with an annual fee.
-But that fee is nothing compared to the money you’ll save by not having to pay for accommodations.
-A home exchange is great for families and those looking to travel slowly during their RTW journeys.
+This affords travelers the opportunity to live in a home instead of hotels or hostels to better get to know the culture of that country.
+Plus, it usually doesn’t cost anything.
+Most of the time, you simply agree on the dates of the exchange and go from there.
+Companies who help travelers find home and cultural exchanges may charge an annual fee, but it’s nothing compared to the money you’ll save by not having to pay for accommodations.
+A home exchange is great for families and travelers who want to travel slowly during their RTW journeys.

 House sitting or caretaking

-Like all these options, a certain level of trust and open-mindedness is necessary, but reputable companies that set travelers up with vacant houses make it as safe as humanly possible.
-If you use a house-sitting service, you may need to pay a small fee, and depending on the length of stay in a house, you may also be responsible for some of the utilities and bills.
-But this is usually only common during long-term stays.
-These arrangements will all be negotiated before agreeing, and if using a legit site instead of something like Craig’s List, a contract will be signed.
-Having a house and living amongst locals is a fantastic way to see a different side of a city and really immerse yourself into the local culture.
+A certain level of trust and open-mindedness is necessary, but reputable companies that set travelers up with vacant houses make it as safe as humanly possible.
+If you use a house-sitting service for placement, you may need to pay a small fee, and depending on the length of your stay in a house, you may also be responsible for some of the utilities and bills.

 Working in exchange for room and board